dudewad/paws-web/README.md

 Once Node is installed, setup is easy.
 In a terminal/command prompt, navigate to the project root directory and run:

 `npm install` \<enter\>
-`typings install` \<enter\>

-Both of these commands will download some things to your project directory.
+This will download some things to your project directory.
 That's it!

 ## Running the dev server